 My research on state capacity concerns the constitutional origins of tax capacity in the nineteenth and twentieth centuries.
 I am also interested in how political institutions mediate the impact of ideology on tax policy, in particular under what conditions left-wing parties tax the poor.
 In addition, I work on how the political representation of the poor is related to inequality, and how taxation affects cooperation in public goods games.

-My work has appeared in journals such as the Journal of Theoretical Politics, and Studies in Comparative International Development.
+My work has been published or accepted for publication in journals such as the Journal of Theoretical Politics, Comparative Politics, and Studies in Comparative International Development.
 You can find out more under Research and on my academic CV.

 You can find my google scholar profile here.